xmos/lib_i2s/doc/rst/i2s.rst

-library running as slave depends on the speed of the logical core that runs the code and the amount of processing that occurs in the user callbacks for handling the data from the library. :ref:`i2s_slave_62_5_speeds` shows configurations that are known to work for small amounts of callback processing.
-Other speeds will be achievable depending on the amount of processing in the application and the logical core speed.
-Note that the when acting as slave the performance of the library only depends on the bit clock frequency, not the underlying master clock frequency.
+library running as slave depends on the speed of the logical core that runs the code and the amount of processing that occurs in the user callbacks for handling the data from the library.

-.. _i2s_slave_62_5_speeds:

-.. list-table:: Known working |I2S| slave configurations on a 62.5MHz core
-     :class: vertical-borders horizontal-borders
-     :header-rows: 1

-     * - **BCLK FREQ**
-       - **SAMPLE FREQ**
-       - **NUM IN (num channels)**
-       - **NUM OUT (num channels)**
-     * - 12.288MHz
-       - 192000
-       - 4 (8)
-       - 4 (8)

-Frame-based |I2S| master can be used.
-This uses a more efficient callback interface to achieve much higher throughputs by transferring a frame (all channels in one sample period) at a time and re-ordered callbacks and I/O operations so that maximum back pressure tolerance is achieved.
+The frame-based |I2S| slave uses an efficient callback interface to achieve high throughputs by transferring a frame (all channels in one sample period) at a time and re-ordered callbacks and I/O operations so that maximum back pressure tolerance is achieved.
+This allows significant processing to be carried out by the callbacks.

 The table :ref:`i2s_frame_slave_62_5_speeds` shows the known working configurations.
 Other configurations may be possible depending on performance:

 .. _i2s_frame_slave_62_5_speeds: